EdHarty/Kris-Kringle/README.md

 -   [Google Fonts](https://fonts.google.com/)
-    -   Google fonts were used to import the **"Be Vietnam Pro"** font into the style.css file which is used on all pages throughout the project.
+    -   Google fonts were used to import the **"Roboto"** font into the style.css file which is used on all pages throughout the project.
 -   [GitHub](https://github.com/)
     -   GitHub was used to store the project's code after being pushed from Git.